brziga/fix-mic-volume/README.md

 This is a Windows application that allows easy access to the microphone input volume setting from the taskbar.

+If you wish to use this application, go to [Releases](https://github.com/brziga/fix-mic-volume/releases).

 ## Motivation

 > If you want it done right do it yourself.